Florida Gov. Ron DeSantis sworn in for second term

 “This is probably the first Florida governor to give an inaugural speech not speaking to the people of our great state and the challenges we all face, but directed at GOP primary voters and billionaire donors,” Driskell said in a news release.
 “Any time he wants to distract from his own failed record, he creates a new fake ‘woke’ boogeyman to battle.”

-The ceremony took place after Florida’s three independently election Cabinet members were sworn in.
+The ceremony took place after Florida’s three independently elected Cabinet members were sworn in.
 He took his oath in front of the state’s historic Capitol, where the main street through the city was renamed Ron DeSantis Way for the day.

 DeSantis defeated Democrat Charlie Crist, a former Republican governor and Democratic congressman, by more than 29 percentage points in November.
 It was a huge blowout in a state known for close elections, and other Republicans on the statewide ballot won by similar margins.